cloudera-cemea/CDF_vHOL/README.md

     You can also view the data from the data explorer:
     <img src="images/4_smm_data_explorer.png" alt="image" style="width:1000px;height:auto;">

-7. You can see that the data in that topic is binary (lots of garbage-like characters on the screen.
-This is because the topic contains Avro messages, which is a binary serialization format.
+7. If you're seing the **\<userid\>-syslog-avro** topic, you can see that the data in that topic is binary (lots of garbage-like characters).
+This is because this topic contains Avro messages, which is a binary serialization format.

     Fortunately, SMM is integrated to Schema Registry and can fetch the correct schema to properly deserialize the data and present a human-readable form of it.
     To do that select Avro as the Values Deserializer for the topic: